-The Bank was founded by our President and Chief Executive Officer, Thomas A. Broughton, III, and commenced banking operations in May 2005 following an initial capital raise of \$35 million.
-We were incorporated as a Delaware corporation in August 2007 for the purpose of acquiring all of the common stock of the Bank, and in November 2007 our holding company became the sole shareholder of the Bank by virtue of a plan of reorganization and agreement of merger.
-In May 2008, following our filing of a registration statement on Form 10 with the Securities and Exchange Commission (or, "SEC"), we became a reporting company within the meaning of the Securities Exchange Act of 1934 (the "Exchange Act") and have been filing annual, quarterly, and current reports, proxy statements and other information with the SEC since 2008.
+Our bank was founded by our President and Chief Executive Officer, Thomas A. Broughton, III, and commenced banking operations in May 2005 following an initial capital raise of \$35 million, the largest capital raise by a de novo bank in the history of Alabama.
+We were incorporated as a Delaware corporation in August 2007 for the purpose of acquiring all of the common stock of our bank, and in November 2007 our holding company became the sole shareholder of the bank by virtue of a plan of reorganization and agreement of merger.
+In May 2008, following our filing of a registration statement on Form 10 with the SEC, we became a reporting company within the meaning of the Exchange Act and have been filing annual, quarterly, and current reports, proxy statements and other information with the SEC since 2008.
+On May 19, 2014, we completed our initial public offering (the "Offering') of common stock.
+Since the completion of the Offering, our common stock has traded on The NASDAQ Global Market under the symbol "SFBS".